 Our principal sources of liquidity come from cash generated from operating activities, equity financing from our shareholders, and bank loans.
-Our cash and cash equivalents consist of cash on hand and liquid investments which have maturities of three months or less when acquired and are unrestricted as to withdrawal or use
+Our cash and cash equivalents consist of cash on hand and liquid investments which have maturities of three months or less when acquired and are unrestricted as to withdrawal or use.

-As of June 30, 2021, we had entered into binding contract with lessor of one property for our leased hotels under development.
-We expect to incur additional capital expenditures in connection with leasehold improvements of our leased hotels.
+As of March 31, 2021, we had entered into binding contract with lessor of one property for our leased hotels under development.
+As of March 31, 2021, we expected to incur approximately RMB21.6 million of capital expenditures in connection with certain leasehold improvements and to fund the leasehold improvements of one of our leased hotels.
 We intend to fund this planned expansion with our operating cash flow and our cash balance, credit facilities provided by banks, as well as net proceeds received from this offering.

-Our working capital representing net current assets (current assets less current liabilities) as of June 30, 2021 was RMB213.0 million.
+Our working capital representing net current assets (current assets less current liabilities) as of March 31, 2021 was RMB299.4 million.
 We have been able to meet our working capital needs in the past, and we believe that we will be able to meet our working capital needs in the foreseeable future with our operating cash flow and existing cash balance.